Independence Day Celebration Decor

 - Place mats for bamboo trays or the table can be made from standard 8.5” x 14” card stock, using some of our Independence Day available mottos, symbols and old flags.

-- For a different take and to educate your guests on your own city, you may wish to present on your mats as well as on your invitation historical facts about the founding of your own town or city.
+- For a different take and to educate your guests on your own city, you may wish to present on your mats as well as on your invitation historical facts about the founding of your own town or city on a stage with lights from Portland led stage screen rental.
 This resonates that great Americana Postcard feeling “Greetings From” which gives that great Route 66 feel!

 Almost everywhere in the country, you can find Hydrangeas.
 Find the largest contain imaginable and fill it with long stems on Blue and White Hydrangeas.
 If have the Oak Leaf white ones available, use them as well, for they are a great source of diversity in color and texture.